GoteoFoundation/goteo/docs/INSTALL.md

 # Mail transport
 mail:
     # receiving emails
-    mail:         info@localhost     # Main
+    mail:         info@example.com     # Main
-    contact:      info@localhost     # consulting head
+    contact:      info@example.com     # consulting head
-    manager:      manager@localhost  # accounts manager
+    manager:      manager@example.com  # accounts manager
-    fail:         dev@localhost      # dev head
+    fail:         dev@example.com      # dev head
-    log:          sitelog@localhost  # Loggin mail
+    log:          sitelog@example.com  # Loggin mail

     # allowed addresses while in BETA/LOCAL env in PREG format
     beta_senders: "(.+)example\\.org|(.+)example\\.com"
     # Add to BCC this address to all communications (except massive).
 Applies only in REAL env
     # Not recommended, there's a way in the admin to see all sent communications
     bcc_verifier:

     # Default users where to send project notifications by default
     # Only used if no consultants are assigned
     consultants:
         root: 'Root'

     transport:
-        from:          noreply@localhost
+        from:          noreply@example.com
         name:          Goteo Sender
         type:          smtp
         # if type is smtp:
         smtp:
             auth:     true
             secure:   ssl
-            host:     localhost
+            host:     smtp.example.com
             port:     587
-            username: root
+            username: smtp-usermail
-            password: root
+            password: smtp-password

     quota:
         total: 50000  # Maximum sending quota in 24 hours time (useful for SMTP servers like Amazon SES)